|Legler Systems Company|||||AR System|||||Contact Us|||||Help|||||Home||||

 11. Enable customer number lookup by name by entering "#" for the customer number and then enter part of the customer's name (or phone number) when prompted.
 When only one matching customer is found, the associated customer number automatically replaces the "#" character, so the user does not have to enter the customer number.
 This customer number lookup procedure can be done at any time, where the Cust-No prompt appears, to find a customer number.

-12. Support batch job processing (optional), where report selection parameters are entered online for later batch processing by a separate job script.
+12. Support batch job processing (optional), where report selection parameters are entered online for later batch processing by a separate job script, so large reports (long running tasks) can be printed offline.

 The online ARS software references three master records in the Database Control System (required) to control basic system functions (Company Control Record), to verify User-IDs (User Control Record) and to validate credit codes, revenue account codes and other user definable codes (Code Definition Records).

-The AR System formats and outputs General Journal Records (AR09) to either an export Transfer File for input to another computerized GL System or directly into the Legler General Ledger System (optional).
-The General Journal Records contain the dollar amounts associated with each GL account code.
+The AR System formats and outputs General Journal Records (AR09) to either an export Transfer File for input to another computerized GL System or directly into the Legler General Ledger System (optional) depending upon the setting of System-Option-04 (DB03).
+The General Journal Records contain the dollar amounts associated with each GL revenue account code assigned in the AR System.

 The AR System accepts Customer Invoice Records from an import Transfer File (AR14) or directly from the Order Entry System (optional).
 When the OE System creates the Customer Invoice Records, the revenue account code information is determined by that system.